JyaouShingan/MyoMap/README.md

-# MyoMap
+# MyoMap for iOS
-Map controlled by MyoArmBand
+Map controlled by MyoArmBand - Made in 2016 Eng⊕Math Hack

 This app is mainly designed for drivers.